forgeworkgaia/wisp_irrigator/README.md

 #### How the code works

-Every five second this code steps into a function called ValveRun, which tests if its time to take action.
+Every five seconds this code steps into a function called ValveRun, which tests if its time to take action.
 Each valve that's defined will need a corresponding run function in loop().

 Define your valve: